Published on Nov 21, 2021

-Bullying is aggressive behavior.
-It is often repetitive in nature.
-It is done intentionally to cause harm to others.
-Bullying is mostly systematic.
-It causes a long term effect of bullying on the minds of the victim.
-Bullying can occur everywhere.
-They are seen at work, school or home.
+Bullying is done intentionally to cause harm to others and is often repetitive.
+It causes a long-term effect of bullying on the minds of the victim.
+Bullying is seen at work, school, or home, in fact everywhere.

-Sadly, bullying is common in schools.
-1 in 3 children are bullied at school and 1 in 10 children have reported that bullying has lasted for more than 6 months.
+Sadly, bullying is mainly seen in schools.
+1 in 3 children are bullied at school, and 1 in 10 children have reported that bullying has lasted for more than six months.

 Bullying can be a severe traumatic experience for children.
 Bullied children often feel threatened and scared.
 Some of the effects of bullying on children are:

 - Difficulty in socializing